nilsmo1/cmdlatex/README.md

 Convert LaTeX input into a png, which is copied to the clipboard.

 ## Requirements
 This script uses `pdflatex`, `convert`, `xclip` and `feh`.
-Make sure that these programs are already installed for the execution of the script.
+Make sure that these programs are already installed for the correct execution of the script.

 ## Getting started
 To get things running, clone the repository either with HTTPS or SSH; or download a zip file of the repository: